 The 15 Most Common First Words

-1. Dad (or Dada, Daddy, Papa, etc.)
+- Dad (or Dada, Daddy, Papa, etc.)

-2. Mom (or Mama, Mommy, Mum, etc.)
+- Mom (or Mama, Mommy, Mum, etc.)

-3. Hi (or Hiya, Hey, Heya, Hello)
+- Hi (or Hiya, Hey, Heya, Hello)

-4. Buba (or Bub or Baba)
+- Buba (or Bub or Baba)

-5. Dog (or Doggy, Puppy)
+- Dog (or Doggy, Puppy)

-8. Cat (or Kitty)
+- Cat (or Kitty)

-12. Ta (or Tata)
+- Ta (or Tata)

 - Uh oh

+Not surprisingly, variations of dad and mom top the list, with 52 percent of surveyed respondents citing a first word related to dad (#1), and 35 percent of respondents offering up mom (#2).
 Why do dads seem to get the first word honor more often?
-One reason is that the d sound is easier for babies to utter than the m sound.
-On that note, animal words starting with a hard consonant are also common first words, so don't feel bad if your little one says duck (#11), dog (#5), or cat (#8) before mama!
+One reason is that the D sound is easier for babies to utter than the M sound.
+On that note, animal words starting with a hard consonant are also common first words, so don't feel bad if your little one says duck (#11), dog (#5), or cat (#8) before anything else!

-Other high-frequency first words are the ones baby hears us say a lot — such as "uh oh" or "no." Also in this group are words moms may say frequently but never expect their little ones to repeat.
-Case in point: among the 11,000 moms surveyed, 10 share that their baby's first word was a four-letter S-word that's a synonym for poop.
+Other high-frequency first words are the ones baby hears us say a lot — such as "uh oh" or "no." Also in this group are words parents may say frequently, but never expect their little ones to repeat.
+Case in point: among the 11,000 parents surveyed, 10 shared that their baby's first word was sh*t.
 Whoops!